2025 COLFA Research Conference and Showcase Poster

 • Students who apply by the deadline will receive an email with conference details at a later date.

-• The conference will take place on Wednesday, March 24, 2026 and Thursday, March 26, 2026 on UTSA’s Main Campus at the HEB Student Union Ballrooms.
+• The conference will take place on Tuesday, March 24, 2026 through Thursday, March 26, 2026 on UTSA’s Main Campus.
 Times and location information will be sent at a later date.

 ABSTRACTS